teacheredu-euniwell/oer-diversity-inclusion/README.md

 >
 > Choice-supportive bias (Lind et al., 2017)[^2] is a tendency to retrospectively overestimate the positive aspects of an option after having chosen it.
 We tend to positively reinforce decisions we have made – when assessing students or choosing teaching methods – in retrospect.
 >
->> __For example__, after introducing a new teaching method, a teacher may be inclined to perceive this method as more successful than it actually was, simply because they have already chosen it.This can lead to inadequate methods or approaches being retained instead of being critically questioned and adapted.
+>> __For example__, after introducing a new teaching method, a teacher may be inclined to perceive this method as more successful than it actually was, simply because they have already chosen it.
+This can lead to inadequate methods or approaches being retained instead of being critically questioned and adapted.

 > __In-Group Bias__
 >